 School charter & voucher bills

-Two school privatization bills have been debated so far this legislative session.
+Two school privatization bills have been advanced so far this legislative session.
 We'll likely see more.

-Such bills take public money from public schools and divert it to schools with no public oversight by the state board of public education and no requirement to meet accreditation standards.
+Such bills take scarce public funds from public schools and divert the money to schools with no public oversight by the state board of public education and no requirement to meet accreditation standards.
 In other words, no public accountability.

-They would permit anyone to teach almost anything in unregulated, unaccountable environments -- including homeschools.
+They would permit anyone to teach almost anything in unregulated, unaccountable environments.
 They are dangerous to our kids and our quality public schools.

 HB 376 (Windy Boy) – legal note - Establishes local district charter schools, chartered through a politicized state charter commission, “not subject to the general supervision of the board of public education or the accreditation standards.”
 In addition to bad public policy and a frontal assault on the board of public education and school accreditation and teacher licensure standards, HB 376 is unconstitutional.